Notice: Your browser is not supported or outdated so some features of the site might not be available.

 Business

-This laptop was replaced by the Apple MacBook Pro 14 (2024)
+Notice: This laptops was replaced by Apple MacBook Pro 14 (2024)

 The Apple MacBook Pro 14 (M3, 2023) is a premium workstation laptop.
 It replaces the Apple MacBook Pro 14 (M2, 2023) from early 2023.
 In addition to the Pro and Max SoC configurations, this new model is available with a base M3 chip, similar to the discontinued 13-inch MacBook Pro with Touch Bar.
 The M3 Pro/Max SoCs bring increased memory support (up to 128GB on M3 Max) as well as hardware-accelerated ray tracing and AV1 decoding.
 Also new is the Space Black color, replacing Space Gray on models with a Pro or Max processor.
 Memory and storage configuration max out at 128GB and 8TB, respectively, though there are restrictions depending on the chosen model.
 The port selection remains the same as its predecessor on the Pro and Max models; however, the base M3 model has one fewer USB-C and only supports Thunderbolt 3.